acpascale/netzero_navigate/README.md

 **Note that stages 1-3 cannot be run without downloading files owned by other organizations, and placing them in the appropriate GIS location.
 See "/d0_2code/parameters/mpv1_[x].csv" , "/d0_2code/parameters/mvp0_paper_setup.csv" , and "mpv3_paper_all.csv" files.
 Users should paramterize the "/d0_2code/parameters/mvp0_paper_setup.csv" file to start with stage 4.
 Stage 3 outputs have been placed in the appropriate GIS folder so that stages four to eight can be run.
 Stage eight outputs are also in this folder if one wants to skip stages 1-8 all together.

-Additionl code (not used in paper, but extended functionality to mapping of selected projects and transmission) will be added over time as a Fork of this directory.
+Additional code (not used in paper, but extended functionality to mapping of selected projects and transmission) will be added over time as a Fork of this directory.

 ## Results folder